sjster/Network_analysis_production/README.md

 Running the code
 -----------------

 The project uses the library 'bashful' to execute the spark code from a 'workflow.yaml' YAML file.
-This file has the file run command and a tag to identify this command
+This file has the file run command and a tag to identify this command.

 Link to bashful - https://github.com/wagoodman/bashful

+Run the following within the code folder, since folder paths are relative to this folder.

-1. To run all tasks - bashful run ci.yaml
+1. To run all tasks - bashful run workflow.yaml
-2. To run a specific task named 'build' - bashful run ci.yaml --tags build
+2. To run a specific task named 'build' - bashful run workflow.yaml --tags build

 The folder structure
 --------------------